How Much is a Structural Survey?

 Inspect Places You Never Would

 A surveyor examines many parts of your structure.
-They recommend the necessary surgeries and treatments based on the condition.
+They recommend the necessary repairs and treatments based on the condition.
 Many key areas of examination may be included, such as:

 Moisture Detection